spencerjibz/MongoCli-client/README.md

  - Nodejs  (v4 and higher) installed
  - Mongodb (local)
 ### Installation
- Before you install, ensure you nodejs v4.xx and higher.Command-line tool is available on the npm registry.<br>
+ Before you install, ensure you  have nodejs v4.xx and higher.Command-line tool is available on the npm registry.<br>

  ``` npm install mongocli-client -g ```